Contents

-Recording Guitar with Audacity
+- 1 Recording Guitar in Audacity Techniques

 Are you looking to take your guitar playing to the next level?
 Audacity can help!